 - You can keep your privilege of not needing bi-annual continuing education to maintain your status.

 If you work on a lot of LEED projects it still may be beneficial to earn a LEED AP with specialty credential, but if you don’t, the WELL AP credential may be a better option and is worth considering.
 We recommend the WELL AP credential because it is one of the fastest-growing building rating systems (second only to LEED).

 There is about a 30% overlap of LEED and WELL, but the main difference is that WELL focus on quality as opposed to LEED that focuses on quantity and preserving our valuable resources.
 WELL, for example, requires high-quality air, water, and 5 other concepts at the building level all with the end result of creating and operating buildings that promote occupants health and well-being.
 It is an interesting program to learn about, and a lot of the best-practices you learn can be applied to your personal life.

 We have a lot of great study tools and continuing education for the WELL AP credential.
 If you’re looking to add more initials (aka credentials) to your name, become a WELL AP!

+You are an industry leader; so, why not stay that way?
+Stay ahead of the curve with the one-of-a-kind Green Building Matters Community designed to teach you the latest and greatest about green buildings in a fun and inspirational way.
 We are very excited to be serving our Green Building Matters Community with live events designed to keep your green building and sustainability knowledge ahead of the curve.
 We have a new education platform with tons of on demand education, but we’re even more excited about all the monthly live events we are lining up.
 Every month we will have webinars, a live town hall conversation with industry influences, and monthly project Q&A webinars.
-You can learn more about this community by clicking here.